diptoprodipto/URI-Online-Judge/README.md

 # URI-Online-Judge
-This repository contains solution of URI online Judge problems.
+This repository contains solutions to URI online Judge problems.